-Director of Jeremiah Horrocks Institute of Maths, Physics and Astronomy
+Director of Jeremiah Horrocks Institute of Mathematics, Physics and Astronomy

-I was part of the team that recently took the first ever picture of a black hole.
+I was part of the team that took the first ever picture of a black hole.
 See a video of my public lecture on this topic here:

-of the UK Society for Popular Astronomy.
+I was President of the UK Society for Popular Astronomy.

 Click here to find out more about the SPA.

 To see my July 2013 lecture to the SPA about the latest results on star formation from the Herschel Space Observatory

 I am a member of the Herschel SPIRE Consortium, which won the RAS Group Achievement Award in Astronomy for 2014.

 Click here for details.

 I wrote a text-book on An Introduction to Star Formation in 2011 with my colleague, Professor Anthony Whitworth of Cardiff University.
 This book is aimed at final year under-graduate students and was published by Cambridge University Press.

 Click here to find out more.